DamienGarrido/fastify-fastify/docs/Reference/Routes.md

   need to be in [JSON Schema](https://json-schema.org/) format, check [here](./Validation-and-Serialization.md) for more info.

-  * `body`: validates the body of the request if it is a POST, PUT, PATCH, TRACE, SEARCH, PROPFIND, PROPPATCH or LOCK method.
+  * `body`: validates the body of the request if it is a QUERY, POST, PUT, PATCH, TRACE, SEARCH, PROPFIND, PROPPATCH or LOCK method.
   * `querystring` or `query`: validates the querystring.
 This can be a complete JSON Schema object, with the property `type` of `object` and `properties`